atbcb/usab-uswds/_pages/about/policy/p-ra.md

 ### 12.2.
 Statutory Remedies.

 An individual who chooses to pursue statutory remedies for denial ofreasonable accommodation must:

+EEO Complaint.
-* EEO Complaint.ContacttheEEO Counselor, Janine Lewis, EEO Services Analyst,<janine.h.lewis@usps.gov> or (813)739-2028, within 45 days from the date of receipt ofthe written resolution notice which must be provided within three days ofthesupervisornotifying the employee ofthe denial.
+:ContacttheEEO Counselor, Janine Lewis, EEO Services Analyst, <janine.h.lewis@usps.gov> or (813)739-2028, within 45 days from the date of receipt ofthe written resolution notice which must be provided within three days ofthesupervisornotifying the employee ofthe denial.
 Anapplicant or employee who claims that the Access Board has unreasonably delayed making a decision ona request for reasonable accommodation may contact an EEO counselor priorto receiving written or verbalnotification of a decision.

-* MSPB Appeal.
+MSPB Appeal.

-For adverse actions over which the MeritSystemsProtection Board hasjurisdiction: initiate an appeal to the MSPB within 30 days of the appealable adverse action as defined in [5 C.F.R. §1201.3](https://www.ecfr.gov/current/title-5/chapter-II/subchapter-A/part-1201/subpart-A/section-1201.3).
+:For adverse actions over which the MeritSystemsProtection Board hasjurisdiction: initiate an appeal to the MSPB within 30 days of the appealable adverse action as defined in [5 C.F.R. §1201.3](https://www.ecfr.gov/current/title-5/chapter-II/subchapter-A/part-1201/subpart-A/section-1201.3).

 ### 12.3.
 Section 501 of the Rehabilitation Act.

-These Procedures create no new enforceable rights undersection 501 of theRehabilitation Act or any other law.Executive Order 13164, which requires allFederal agencies to adoptreasonable accommodation procedures, explains in section 5(b) thattheprocedures are “intended only to improvethe internal management of the executive branch anddoes not create any right orbenefit, substantive or procedural, enforceable at law or equity by aparty against the United States [or] its agencies.”
+These Procedures create no new enforceable rights undersection 501 of theRehabilitation Act or any other law.Executive Order 13164, which requires allFederal agencies to adoptreasonable accommodation procedures, explains in section 5(b) that the procedures are “intended only to improvethe internal management of the executive branch and does not create any right orbenefit, substantive or procedural, enforceable at law or equity by aparty against the United States [or] its agencies.”

 ## 13. Approvals